 I know this is hard to believe, but hubby and I have a unisex coat by Joutsen even though I’m 5’6” (170 cm) and hubby is 6’2” (190 cm).
 We use the same Tauko jacket in size M. You can see him wearing this coat when I’m wearing the long light down coat Essi.

 Tauko coat is a Finnish classic.
-It was made for outdoor activities, snow shoveling, dog walks, outdoor sports events.
+It was made for outdoor activities, snow shoveling, dog walks, and outdoor sports events.
 If your motto is ”came to play, not to watch,” I can warmly recommend this coat for you.
-The fabric is a wear-and-tear resistant and water-repellent.
-And you’re able to pack the coat into the coats’ front zip pocket; it’s insane!
-With the code “HERFINLAND”, you’ll get 20% OFF FROM normal priced coats at the Joutsen check-out!
+The fabric is wear-and-tear resistant and water-repellent.
+And you’re able to pack the coat into the coat’s front zip pocket; it’s insane!

-My thick Nova coat and hubby’s Paju coat are the best coats for freezing temperatures!
-Even though Nova is a long coat, it’s easy. to move around because of the two-way zipper.
-I stay toasty warm ewhen watching the auroras or enjoying a husky safari.
+My thick Nova coat (similar to the gorgeous Ulrika coat) and hubby’s Paju coat are the best coats for freezing temperatures!
+Even though Nova is a long coat, it’s easy to move around because of the two-way zipper.
+I stay toasty warm when watching the auroras or enjoying a husky safari.

 How was your winter coat made?